 Documents non-residents are usually asked for

-Exact lists vary, but most banks request:
+Exact lists vary, but most banks request:- passport copy

 - proof of income (payslips / contract / business financials)